Celo L2 Specification

 Unsafe head reorgs could happen in the following scenarios:

 - The sequencer shares an unsafe block on the p2p network but misses the sequencing window to post the corresponding transaction data to Ethereum.
-As a result, there won’t be a valid block data for that height, and the safe head will reorg to use a generated empty block.
+As a result, there won’t be a valid block data for that height, and the unsafe head will reorg to use a generated empty block.

-- The sequencer distributes an unsafe block on the p2p network but posts a different transaction data for the same block height to Ethereum, the safe head will reorg to use the data on Ethereum.
+- The sequencer distributes an unsafe block on the p2p network but posts a different transaction data for the same block height to Ethereum, the unsafe head will reorg to use the data on Ethereum.

 These cases are controlled by the sequencer.
-So if the user trust the sequencer and it's actions it can follow unsafe blocks.
+So if the user trust the sequencer and its actions it can follow unsafe blocks.
 If not, it can completely avoid those blocks by only following safe blocks.

 Safe head reorgs can occur in the following situations: